 When your son gets to study abroad, it is only appropriate that you find a way to share the experience.
-But if you only have a few days is it really worth it?
-You betchya!
+But how do you make the most of a long weekend in Italy?

-Four nights in Rome was all I had.
+Four days in Rome was all I had.
 I visited Rome briefly back in 1984 when I did the 2 month Eurail pass with a friend in college.
 We had stayed overnight in a hostel near the train station which was a notoriously bad area.
-We were wary of pick pockets and crowds.
-The streets seemed dirty and the traffic was crazy.
-So I admit, while I was excited to go back to Italy, my expectations were pretty low.
+Wary of pick pockets and crowds, I recall the dirty streets and crazy traffic.
+So I admit, while I was excited to go back to Italy, my expectations for Rome were pretty low.

 Wasn’t I in for a wonderful surprise!